ELION-DYNAMICS/mars-rover-prop-m-blueprint/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for contributing to the Mars Rover PROP- Blueprint.
+Thank you for contributing to the Mars Rover PROP-M Blueprint.

 This repository follows strict engineering discipline.
 Contributions are welcome - but must meet reproducibility, documentation, and validation standards.